Supporting multiple build configurations with Yocto

 bitbake mc::update-image mc:recovery:virtual/bootloader mc:recovery:mistra-swupdate-recovery

-The output files for all the targets would be under the same build
+The output files for all the targets would be under the same build but different TMPDIR directories (tmp and

 Multiconfig task dependencies